csH7KmCC9/coinjoin-smt/perfect-coinjoins/README.md

-Community Join
+Perfect CoinJoins
 ----
-This is a repo for the solver for community joins.
+This is a repo for the (WIP) solver for perfect CoinJoins.
 These are special CoinJoins where every participant receives exclusively non-uniquely-identifiable satoshis.
-It is up to each participant to ensure they do not actually harm their privacy with their choice of UTXOs to offer (similar to the risks of doing a JoinMarket sweep of those UTXOs).
+However, each offered input is not necessarily consumed in the CoinJoin; it depends on the inputs offered by other participants and whether a good CoinJoin configuration including that input can be quickly found.

 Because every participant benefits from the CoinJoin, there is no maker/taker model and no reliable way to earn satoshis.
-Every participant must be willing to contribute a minimum amount to the CoinJoin transaction fee, proportional to how many of the CoinJoin inputs are theirs.
+Every participant must be willing to contribute a minimum amount to the CoinJoin transaction fee according to the number of offered inputs.
+However, this maximum contribution is scaled proportionally to the number of offered inputs that are actually used, so each participant only pays for their inputs that get used in the CoinJoin.

 - All parties offer to contribute towards the tx fee
 - There is one coordinator who knows the association between parties' inputs and outputs and may or may not be party to a given join.